crb233/unarian/README.md

 }

 # Function names can contain any characters except whitespace and '#'.
-# Strings '{', '|', and '}' are special keywords and cannot be function names.
+# Tokens '{', '|', and '}' are special keywords and cannot be function names.
-# Strings '+', '-', '?', '!', and '@' are built-in and cannot be redefined.
+# Tokens '+', '-', '?', '!', and '@' are built-in and cannot be redefined.
 *10 { multiply_by_10 }
 /10 { divide_by_10 }
 ^2 { square }